-If you have cleaning cloths that can be washed and reused, then you are causing more waste than necessary by buying cleaning wipes, be it financial or environmental.
+If you have cleaning cloths that can be washed and reused, then you are causing more waste than necessary by buying single use cleaning wipes, be it financial or environmental.

 So buy a spray bottle of cleaner and use a reusable cloth and you'll save some money in the long run.